opentok/interactive-broadcast-android/README.md

 ### Configure the Interactive Broadcast Solution user

-Now you are ready to add the Interactive Broadcast Solution user detail to your app.
-These will include the Instance ID and Backend Base URL you retrieved earlier (see [Prerequisites](#prerequisites)).
+Now you are ready to add the Interactive Broadcast Solution instance details to your app.
+These will include the Admin ID and Backend Base URL you retrieved earlier (see [Prerequisites](#prerequisites)).

 1. Ensure that you have the following import statements in MainActivity.java: